As a new freelancer, one of the toughest things so far has been proving myself as a competent human being.

 - Partnering with an expert in an adjacent field

-- Mentioning mentors and other experts in your work if they have helped or inspired you; they may show their audience your praise
+- Mentioning mentors and other experts in your work if they have helped or inspired you on social media

 - Optimizing SEO on your website